France–Philippines relations: Transportation and connectivity

 In September 2024, French shipping company CNC, a subsidiary of CMA CGM, became the first fully foreign-owned firm to offer domestic shipping services in the Philippines, launching its Luzon Visayas Mindanao Express (LVMX) route.
 The weekly service connects Manila, Cebu, and Cagayan de Oro, aiming to lower transport costs and improve the efficiency of goods distribution within the archipelago.
 This development followed amendments to the Public Service Act, which lifted foreign ownership restrictions in the shipping industry, allowing CNC to expand its Philippine operations.
 The initiative highlighted the growing demand for domestic and international logistics in the country.

 In December 2024, after 20 years, France's flag carrier, Air France, relaunched regular non-stop flights from Paris' Charles de Gaulle Airport to Manila's Ninoy Aquino International Airport (and back), offering three weekly flights to enhance trade and tourism between France and the Philippines.
 The French Embassy prepared for an anticipated increase in visa applications, with Ambassador Fontanel expressing strong support for the initiative as a long-standing goal for both countries.
 To strengthen aviation ties further, the Civil Aviation Authority of the Philippines signed a memorandum of understanding with its French counterpart to improve safety, efficiency, and capacity building in preparation for a 2025 audit.

 Military relations

 2025

 In February, the French aircraft carrier Charles de Gaulle and its strike group conducted combat drills with the Philippine Navy and Air Force in the South China Sea, including anti-submarine and aerial combat exercises.
 The Charles de Gaulle docked at Subic Bay, a former U.S. naval base, after over two months of deployment in the Indo-Pacific.
-French Ambassador Marie Fontanel reaffirmed France’s commitment to regional security and freedom of navigation.
+French Ambassador Marie Fontanel reaffirmed France's commitment to regional security and freedom of navigation.
+In March 2026, the two countries signed a visiting forces agreement.